-We do take BJJ mats for granted, until such time as they start giving way.
+We do take BJJ mats for granted, until they start giving away.
 This s inevitable and even the best of the best will require a change after a certain while.
 The whole thing is to extend that “while” to last as long as possible.
 Have you ever stuck a toe in between old mats when rolling?
-Iф you have, you know the pain and subsequent reserve that comes with every other roll.
+If you have, you know the pain and subsequent reserve that comes with every other roll.
 Moreover, if you’ve been on the receiving end of a staph or ringworm infection you’ll value the importance of clean mats even more.
-That said, if you’re rеally a BJJ nut you might end up with BJJ mats at home, meaning you’lл be exposed to them on a daily basis.
+That said, if you’re rеally a BJJ nut you might end up with BJJ mats at home, meaning you’ll be exposed to them daily.
 IN that sense, let’s see how you can do everything correctly.

 BJJ Mats 101: What You Need To Know

-BJJ mats are different from mat for other martial arts.
-While you may think Judo, Wrestling or even Karate mats might do, you’re mistaken.
+BJJ mats are different from mats for other martial arts.
+While you may think Judo, Wrestling, or even Karate mats might do, you’re mistaken.
 Yes, you might train if thereќс nothing else available, but you’ll have to sacrifice a lot of comforts and even risk injury if you do.
-A big part of what makes BJJ mats so different is material.
+A big part of what makes BJJ mats so different is the material.

 IN general, there are two parts to any type of Jiu-Jitsu mats.
 Here’s a core, and there’s an outer layer.
 Both of them have to up to standards, pretty high ones, in order to make grappling training possible.
 In the best-case scenario, the core is made out of foam that’s highly resistant and has the capability of impact resorption.
 Polyethylene or EVA foam is the most common since they offer closed-cell foams that also repel water.
 The outer material can vary largely, but it has to fulfill certain criteria.
-It is crucial that the material is non-slip, durable and easy to clean.
+The material must be non-slip, durable, and easy to clean.
 Plus, if they’re puzzle mats, they have to fit tightly and perfectly.

 Setting Up Your Mat Space

-The basic rule oф thumb is mat size.
-The bigger the mat surface is of individual mats, the less number of mats you’ll require.
+The basic rule of thumb is mat size.
+The bigger the mat surface is of individual mats, the fewer mats you’ll require.
 The benefit here is that you’ll have fewer seems, which are potential cracks that are causes of finger and toe injuries.
 There are different sized mats out there and you’ll need to choose according to the space you have available.
-IN terms of academies, rollout mats are by far the best option, although folding mats will do also.
+Iн terms of academies, rollout mats are by far the best option, although folding mats will do also.
 They have the capability of covering huge areas without any seems whatsoever (in the case of rollout mats).
 Puzzle mats can be used too but will take a lot of tinkering to setup.